jamielaurin/jamielaurin.github.io/essays/software-engineering-reflection.md

 ### UI Frameworks
 User Interface Frameworks has been an crucial tool during my final project within this course.
 We specifically used React-Bootstrap, it allows a user to use premade sets of css and javascript functions to facilitate the layout of webpages.
 For our project we were instructed to create a user-friendly site catered to students of our university.
 The experience of building your own website with the use of UI Frameworks is great.
 My teammates and I were able to focus on the functionality of the site without having to worry about whether or not everything looked aesthetically cohesive.
 React-Bootstrap had made the design aspect easy on us.

-### Valuable skills
+### Valuable Skills
-There quite a few skills I’ve learnt which play a big part into software development which is good teamwork, w
+There quite a few skills I’ve learnt which play a big part into software development.
+Great teamwork had proven itself an important role than I had orginally thought.

 It has been a very rewarding experience overall and I know this is just the beginning to a longer journey.
 I look forward to using the information I’ve gained throughout this course in any future endeavours I may encounter.